bitfocus/companion-module-eyevinn-intercom/README.md

 #### Call X Buttons

 Here you can see buttons named Call 1 to 8.
 Holding down one of these buttons allows you to use the controls for that call with the "X" buttons.
-The name of the call line will be displayed on the button once you are connected to the Interom. \
+The name of the call line will be displayed on the button once you are connected to Open Intercom. \
 E.g. holding down "Call 2" and then pressing "Volume up X" will increase the volume of Call 2.

 ## Actions